launchbadge/sqlx/examples/postgres/multi-tenant/README.md

 * The main crate, an Axum app.
     * Owns the `public` schema (tables are referenced unqualified).
+    * Migrations are moved to `src/migrations` using config key `migrate.migrations-dir` to visually separate them from the subcrate folders.
 * `accounts`: a subcrate simulating a reusable account-management crate.
     * Owns schema `accounts`.
 * `payments`: a subcrate simulating a wrapper for a payments API.